gemini3d/gemini3d/docs/Readme_cmake.md

 ### Windows

-If you happen to look inside build/CMakeFiles/CMakeError.log, with MS-MPI you will currently see text like
+If you happen to look inside build/CMakeFiles/CMakeError.log, with MS-MPI you will see text like

 ```
 build/CMakeFiles/FindMPI/test_mpi.f90:2:11: